Livestock

-Livestock are the domesticated animals raised in an agricultural setting to provide labor and produce diversified products for consumption such as meat, eggs, milk, fur, leather, and wool.
-The term is sometimes used to refer solely to animals who are raised for consumption, and sometimes used to refer solely to farmed ruminants, such as cattle, sheep, goats, and pigs.
-Horses are considered livestock in the United States.
-The USDA classifies pork, veal, beef, and lamb (mutton) as livestock, and all livestock as red meat.
-Poultry and fish are not included in the category.
-The latter is likely due to the fact that fish products are not governed by the USDA, but by the FDA.
+Livestock are the domesticated animals that are raised in an agricultural setting to provide labor and produce diversified animal products for human consumption such as meat, eggs, milk, fur, leather, and wool.
+The term is sometimes used to refer solely to animals which are raised for consumption, and sometimes used to refer solely to farmed ruminants, such as cattle, sheep, and goats.
+Livestock production are mainly a source for farm work and human consumption.

-The breeding, maintenance, slaughter and general subjugation of livestock, called animal husbandry, is a part of modern agriculture and has been practiced in many cultures since humanity's transition to farming from hunter-gatherer lifestyles.
-Animal husbandry practices have varied widely across cultures and time periods.
+The breeding, maintenance, slaughter and general subjugation of livestock called animal husbandry, is a part of modern agriculture and has been practiced in many cultures since humanity's transition to farming from hunter-gatherer lifestyles.
+Animal husbandry practices have varied widely across cultures and periods.
 It continues to play a major economic and cultural role in numerous communities.

 Livestock farming practices have largely shifted to intensive animal farming.
 Intensive animal farming increases the yield of the various commercial outputs, but also negatively impacts animal welfare, the environment, and public health.
 In particular, beef, dairy and sheep are an outsized source of greenhouse gas emissions from agriculture.

 Etymology

 The word livestock was first used between 1650 and 1660, as a compound word combining the words "live" and "stock".
 In some periods, "cattle" and "livestock" have been used interchangeably.
-Today, the modern meaning of cattle is domesticated bovines, while livestock has a wider sense.
+Over the 19th century, the meaning of livestock and cattle shifted, leading to the modern meaning of cattle referring to domesticated bovines, whilst livestock is used in a wider sense.

 United States federal legislation defines the term to make specified agricultural commodities eligible or ineligible for a program or activity.
 For example, the Livestock Mandatory Reporting Act of 1999 (P.L.
 106–78, Title IX) defines livestock only as cattle, swine, and sheep, while the 1988 disaster assistance legislation defined the term as "cattle, sheep, goats, swine, poultry (including egg-producing poultry), equine animals used for food or in the production of food, fish used for food, and other animals designated by the Secretary".

+Horses are considered livestock in the United States.
+The USDA classifies pork, veal (meat of young cows, usually 5–8 months old), beef, and lamb (mutton) as livestock, and all livestock as red meat.
+Poultry and fish are not included in the category.
+The latter is likely because fish products are not governed by the USDA, but by the FDA.

-Deadstock is defined in contradistinction to livestock as "animals that have died before slaughter, sometimes from illness or disease".
+Deadstock is defined in contradistinction to or as the opposite of livestock as "animals that have died before slaughter, sometimes from illness or disease".
 It is illegal in many countries, such as Canada, to sell or process meat from dead animals for human consumption.